 Confirm that all necessary registrations and filings are in place with the new provider.
 This includes:

-- Tax authority registrations
+- Tax authority registrations in each jurisdiction

 - Social security and pension enrollments